Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis of a toy model

 \section{Analysis of a toy model}

 In this section, we focus on the qualitative analysis of the following system:

-on the domain $(0,1)$ with Neumann Boundary conditions.
-System \eqref{eq:NluvhopfRD} can be seen as a toy example allowing a cascade of Hopf-bifurcations.
-It provides a simple RD system for which interesting analytical results can be obtained.
-Note that for $\epsilon=d=1$, and $c$ constant, system \eqref{eq:NluvhopfRD} results from \eqref{FHNRD} after a change of variables and droppping the square term in $u$.
-Here, our goal is to prove different results regarding the asymptotic behavior, and particularly the co-existence of solutions, toward which the convergence depend on initial conditions (ICs).
-To this end, we will first give a detailed analysis of the linearized system of \eqref{eq:NluvhopfRD} around $(0,0)$, and will then move to the analysis of \eqref{eq:NluvhopfRD}.
-We will also provide some numerical simulations.\\
+on the domain $(0,1)$ with NBC.
+System \eqref{eq:NluvhopfRD} provides a toy example allowing a cascade of Hopf-bifurcations.
+It is a simple RD system for which interesting analytical results can be obtained.
+Note that for $\epsilon=d=1$, and $c$ constant, system \eqref{eq:NluvhopfRD} results from \eqref{FHNRD} after a change of variables and taking out the square term in $u$.
+Here, we focus on asymptotic behavior.
+We are particularly interested in the co-existence of solutions, toward which convergence depends on initial conditions (IC).
+To this end, we will first give a detailed analysis of the linearized system of \eqref{eq:NluvhopfRD} around $(0,0)$.
+While the analysis might look as straightforward computations, it emphasizes the qualitative dynamics within the ODEs associated with the projection on eigensubspaces and details valid proofs of stability even though zero belongs to the closure of the set of eigenvalues.
+After that, we provide an analysis of \eqref{eq:NluvhopfRD}.
+We prove that a global stability result persists for $\alpha<0$.
+For $\alpha>0$, small, while the $(0,0)$ becomes unstable, we explicit linear subspaces of $\cH$, for which the solution still evolves towards $0$.
+We also provide a more general local stability result.
+Finally, we illustrate some of the dymanics with numerical simulations.\\